lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 Many attackers are observing information on-chain but also grab off-chain data.

 **Block explorer - transaction and IP address linking:** When using a block explorer, use a hidden service over TOR, I2P, VPN and be sure to Use different browser sessions.
 The best solution is to run your own node and you can access the information locally.

+- **Understanding Hueristics:** There are heuristics that can be used to conclude further information about a Monero transaction.

+- **Further Developments & Analysis:** There are developments that are constantly taking place.
+Technologicial develop and analysis is an arms race.
+Analysis gets better with time and this evolution is to discover weaknesses in the current protocol.
+Monero is not bulletproof but technological developments should make Monero stronger going forward.

+- **AI and machine learning:**

 ## Marketplaces